sendbird/delight-ai-agent/js/cdn/docs/conversations.md

 # Conversations

-In Delight AI agent, a conversation refers to a channel where an AI Agent communicates with a user.
+In Delight AI agent, a conversation refers to a channel where an AI agent communicates with a user.
 Depending on your service requirements, you can allow users to maintain a single active conversation or multiple.
 Delight AI agent supports two different conversation modes: Single active conversation and Multiple active conversation mode, which is the default.

 When the launcher is clicked, a user can be led to either their conversation list or a conversation depending on your choice of the conversation mode.